 Slices have all of the same advantages as dried apples except they are not quite as soft.
 Still, this is more accessible assuming you do not have a way to dry your own apples and do not want to buy them.

-With Peanut Butter
+Stuffed Apples With All The Peanut Butter

 Chickens will go crazy for this!
 Remove the core and seed from the apple and pack the center of it with peanut butter.
 You can also mix in some other chicken treats like sunflower seeds or dried meal worms.

-Quick Tips For Chicken Treats
+Quick Tips And Frequently Asked Questions On Chicken Treats

 People are always asking about what they can and can't feed their chickens.
 Here is a great starter list of some of the most commonly asked about chicken snacks.